+Here at Lepe we have been welcoming groups from Girl Guiding UK to discover the fascinating history of our underground monitoring post.
 The 2nd Dibden Purlieu Brownie Pack joined us on a special evening to find out all about the Royal Observer Corps (ROC) and the work they did to protect the local people.
 They used … More Girl Guiding UK at Lepe Country Park

 To celebrate the rich history and heritage of the local area the New Forest recently held an event as part of the national Archaeology Festival.
 Expert archaeologists and local historians ran a host of activities throughout the day, including guided history walks along Lepe Beach and talks covering a wide range of areas from new Lidar technology to Hampshire’s … More New Forest Heritage Weekend

 Rockbourne Roman Villa is a unique opportunity for schools to discover life in Roman Britain and now we are offering teachers the chance to develop their knowledge and practical skills to bring the subject to life inside and outside the classroom.

-The exciting new Heritage Lottery Funded Project at Lepe Country Park has been awarded a grant from the Heritage Lottery Fund to renovate the Royal Observer Corps (ROC) Monitoring Post.
+The exciting new Heritage Lottery Funded Project at Lepe Country Park.
+Lepe Country Park has been awarded a grant from the Heritage Lottery Fund to renovate the Royal Observer Corps (ROC) Monitoring Post.
 The underground post will be restored to its original 1960s condition when members of the ROC were first stationed there to monitor … More Discovering Lepe’s Cold War History